-The Channel Tunnel is undersea rail tunnel that links Folkestone in UK and Pas de Calais near Calais in France.
+The Channel Tunnel is an undersea rail tunnel that links Folkestone in UK and Pas de Calais near Calais in France.
 The tunnel carries high-speed Eurostar trains.
-In 2012 the Eurotunnel transported more the 18 millions of passengers and the freight transported was more than 20 million of tones.
+In 2012 the Eurotunnel transported more the 18 million passengers and the freight transported was more than 20 million tonnes.

-The tunnel construction began in 1988 with an estimated budget of 2600 millions pounds and estimated time of 5 years.
+The tunnel construction began in 1988 with an estimated budget of 2600 million pounds and estimated time of 5 years.

 We call scope creep in project management the phenomenon of uncontrolled changes or continuous growth in the project´s scope.
 This phenomenon is caused when the scope is not clearly defined.

-Why this project fell into the scope creep?
+Why did this project fall into the delays and changes?

-Some mistakes that lead the Eurotunnel project in the scope creep were:
+Some mistakes that led the Eurotunnel project in this fail were:

 Absence of historical records with similar projects.

-- In Eurotunnel project the absence of similar precedents in the construction avoided provide the project with historical records.
-This absence of historical records led in some requirement gaps.
-To improve safety there was need for air conditioning system that was not included the initial design.
+- In the Eurotunnel project, the absence of similar precedents in the construction avoided providing the project with historical records.
+This absence of historical records led to some requirement gaps.
+To improve safety there was a need for an air conditioning system that was not included in the initial design.

 Risk management: we need to identify all the potential risks in the project and define response plans to these risks.

-- At the beginning of the drilling tasks in the Eurotunnel the drill team found an unexpected hardness of the underground that let delays in the tunnelling.
-Even there were some underground extraction and analysis before start the construction, these was and expected risk without response plan.
+- At the beginning of the drilling tasks in the Eurotunnel, the drill team found an unexpected hardness of the underground that let delays in the tunneling.
+Even though there were some underground extraction and analysis before starting the construction, there was and expected risk without a response plan.

 Communications plans: Who send the reporting about the project?
-Who need to receive information?
-What information must be send?
+Who needs to receive information?
+What information must be sent?
 And how must be sent?

-- In the Eurotunnel project the communication between the British and French teams who were essentially tunnelling from the two different sides and meeting in the middle could have been improved.
+- In the Eurotunnel project, the communication between the British and French teams who were essentially tunneling from the two different sides and meeting in the middle could have been improved.

-Procurement management: It´s necessary a procurement management plan to planning, executing and controlling the procurements in the project.
+Procurement management: It´s necessary a procurement management plan to plan, execute, and control the procurements in the project.

-- Procurement problems: In Eurotunnel project there were many vendors bidding for the contract.
-This background led the ‘winner’s curse’ of the successful bidders having the lowest and most optimistic price estimates, against the most realistic estimates.
-Finally the bidder winner could not accomplish the forecast of time and cost.
+- Procurement problems: In the Eurotunnel project there were many vendors bidding for the contract.
+This background led to the ‘winner’s curse’ of the successful bidders having the lowest and most optimistic price estimates, against the most realistic estimates.
+Finally, the bidder winner could not accomplish the forecast of time and cost.